Helston Town Band

-Helston Town Band is a brass band in the Cornish town of Helston.
+Helston Town Band is a brass band based in the Cornish town of Helston.

 History

-Helston Town Band has a rich history, which can be traced back to the turn of the century; there are members of the current band whose family connections extend back four generations.
-Inevitably, during World War II the band reformed with new members and in 1946 numbers were consolidated when most of its pre-war members returned from active service.
-The band enjoyed steady progress at this time, which culminated in 1951 when it reached the National 3rd Section Finals at Belle Vue, Manchester.
+During World War II the band reformed with new members, and in 1946 numbers were consolidated when most of its pre-war members returned from active service.
+The band steadily progressed during this time, which culminated in 1951 when it reached the National 3rd Section Finals at Belle Vue, Manchester.

 In 1967, the band came under the direction of Edward Ashton, with whom the band gained much success and a reputation for consistently playing music to a high standard.
-Edward led the band to numerous successes in both local and regional contests, until his retirement in November 2002 after an incredible 35 years.
+Ashton's leadership resulted in successes for the band in both local and regional contests, until his retirement in November 2002.

-Following his retirement, the band appointed John Hitchens as their new Musical Director.
-The band has continued to flourish under John's direction: in 2003, they were crowned Cornish First Section Champions, and in 2004 they gained promotion to the National First Section.
+Following his retirement, the band appointed John Hitchens as their new Musical Director, continuing the band's competitive success.
+In 2003, they were crowned Cornish First Section Champions, and in 2004 they gained promotion to the National First Section.

-In 2006, the band were crowned West of England First Section Champions, and received an invitation to compete in the National First Section Finals in Harrogate, where they achieved a commendable 7th place.
-The band went on to achieve third place at the West of England First Section Championships in 2007, and were delighted to become West of England First Section Champions once again in 2008.
+In 2006, the band achieved first place in the West of England First Section Championship, and received an invitation to compete in the National First Section Finals in Harrogate, where they achieved 7th place.
+The band competed in the West of England First Section Championships again in 2007, achieving third place, however became champions again after winning the following year.
+These results meant that Helston Town Band earned a promotion and competed in the Championship Section in 2009 for the first time in its history.

-These excellent results meant that Helston Town Band earned promotion and is competing in the Championship Section in 2009 for this first time in its entire history.
+Several members of the current band whose family connections extend back four generations.
+As of February 2025, 5 members have been associated with the band for over forty years.

 Flora Day

-Helston Town Band is extremely proud of its association with Helston Flora Day, when our 'quaint old Cornish town' throngs with thousands of people.
-Flora Day is usually held on 8 May unless this falls on a Sunday or Monday.
+Helston Town Band has an association with Helston Flora Day, when 'our quaint old Cornish town throngs with thousands of people'.
+Flora Day is usually held on 8 May unless it falls on a Sunday or Monday.

 Brighouse and Rastrick Band recorded its own version of 'The Floral Dance' in 1977 with the help of Terry Wogan, which reached No. 2 in the singles chart.
-But it is only Helston Town Band who can claim ownership of the authentic Furry Dance.
-Passed down through the generations of Helston bandsmen and women, no written music exists.
+Whilst the Furry Dance firmly has its roots in Helston, no 'ownership' of the music or dance can be claimed.
+However, it has passed down the generations of Helston bandsmen and women, no written music exists.
 The Flora Dance is sacred to Helston Town Band and has never been written on manuscript to ensure it remains only within the band.

 On Flora Day, there are four dances throughout the day led by the band: